 As a mentor or professional tutor you will have access to ongoing support from university tutors (link, subject, ‘visiting’ tutors).
 We also organise regular meetings.
 These are an opportunity for mentors, professional tutors and university tutors to discuss professional standards, developments in their subject and the relationship between school-based and university-based training and education.

-We are able to pay £60 for attending developmental meetings outside of working hours.
 For partnership meetings held during working hours, we will reimburse supply cover costs to schools, settings and colleges.